-Where capital components have asset lives greater than ten years, we have adopted a residual value approach to incorporate them in the assessment.
-This ensures that the capital costs of long-lived options are appropriately captured in the ten-year assessment period.
+Where capital components have asset lives greater than ten years, we have adopted a residual value approach to incorporating capital costs in the assessment, which ensures that the capital costs of long-lived options are appropriately captured in the ten-year assessment period.

-All cost estimates are prepared in real 2024 dollars based on the information available at the time of preparing this FPAR.
+All cost estimates are prepared in real 2024 dollars based on the information available at the time of preparing this DPAR.